 This article gives you an overview of the recent conversion rate studies from e-commerce and other relevant sectors.
 If studied well, this allows a quick comparison with your own project or helps in obtaining a budget for improving the e-commerce conversion rates of your pages.

 The conversion rate is a measure of the success of a website or other digital applications.
-The measurement is mainly carried out using a web analytics solution or with a conversion testing tool (eg SellerPrime).
+The measurement is mainly carried out using a web analytics solution or with a conversion testing tool (eg SellerApp).

 For e-commerce appearances (e.g online shop, booking platform, etc.), the conversion rate is the percentage of the number of visitors who perform a certain action within a fixed period (usually a month).
-This can be the purchase of a product (macro conversion) or an upstream step (micro-conversion), such as viewing a product page, inserting into the shopping cart.
+This can be the purchase of a product (macro conversion) or an upstream step (micro-conversion), such as viewing a product page, inserting it into the shopping cart.

-The conversion rate may be either a visit (unique visits) or visitors (unique visitors).
+The amazon conversion rate may be either a visit (unique visits) or visitors (unique visitors).
 When shopping online, however, you have to take into account the typical user behavior.
-Users often do not buy on the first visit to the site but mostly when you entice them to return back.
+Users often do not buy on the first visit to the site but mostly when you entice them to return.
 Since you only want to measure, how often the product was ultimately bought, one would measure more precisely the number of unique visitors over a specific time frame.

 Note: The e-commerce conversion rates are highly dependent on many more factors depending on the business that you are selling.

 Well, as an adviser, I’d give the response, “It depends……”.